 - minimum cumulative and current GPA of at least 3.0

-- Responses to all Short Answer and Essay questions (see prompts below)
+- Responses to Short Answer and Essay questions

 - Class registration for the upcoming semester showing full-time or part-time status.

-- One letter of recommendation that specifically addresses your “fit” for the Caleb Scholars Program (View our Letter of Recommendation packet here).
+- One letter of recommendation addressing your suitability for the Caleb Scholars Program.
+View our letter of recommendation packet here.

 View our Essay examples here.